Often times people think that clear fingernails is a sign that something is wrong.

 3. AFTER removing polish, gently scrub your nails with a nail brush and warm, soapy water for one or two minutes.
 This will put water back into your nails.

-4. Rehydrate your nails with a jojoba based nail oil.
+4. Rehydrate your nails with a jojoba wax ester based nail oil.
 Keep reapplying oil when your nails feel dry for 2 to 8 hours.

-5. When you’re ready to polish your nails again, follow the directions at the bottom of www.nailcarehq.com/chipped-nail-polish-from-the-shower
+5. When you’re ready to polish your nails again, follow the directions for my Fab 5 Polish Wrap.

-These are checked on blood tests but are not done routinely and so you will need to ask your GP to check for them specifically.
+These are checked on blood tests but are not done routinely and so you will need to ask your General Practitioner to check for them specifically.

-Deficiencies in these can cause discoloured, brittle or white spots on nails.
+Deficiencies in these can cause discolored, brittle or white spots on nails.

 Make sure you are eating a good diet rich in fresh fruit and vegetables.